84codes/crystal-container-images/README.md

 # Build a static binary
 RUN shards build --release --production --static

-# Strip debug symbols for even smaller binary/image, but it will make stacktraces useless
+# Strip debug symbols for even smaller binary/image, but it will make printed stacktraces look empty
 RUN strip bin/*

 # The scratch image is completely empty